 TP: When did the Jazz Gallery open its doors to the public?

-TP: Describe the opening night, the performers, the artwork and the scene.
+TP: Describe the opening night, the performers, the artwork, and the scene.

 TP: You were learning as you went.
 It must have been nerve-wracking and exhilarating.

-TP: In, what sense?
+TP: In what sense?

 DFK: Today, the Jazz Gallery is a 501-C3 not-for-profit jazz cultural center.
 However, we didn’t start that way because our initial application got jacked up in the translation process.
 I had a lawyer named Joe Taubman, who wrote the book about forming not-for-profits for the arts.
 Furthermore, his brother, whose name I forget, was a regular columnist or reviewer for the New York Times, so Joe had a particular cache.
 He was a very likable man who took me under his wing.
-When our application came back, it was rejected because were a museum because our purpose, as I said to Joe, said that a large part was educational.
-In the State of New York and only in the state of New York the major criterion that determines whether a given institution is a museum has to do with its intention to serve an educational function.
-We had that intention, and then they denied us status as a regular 501 C-3, we had to become something else that reflected us as a museum.
+When our application came back, it was rejected because we were a museum.
+As I told Joe, our purpose was that a large part was educational.
+In the State of New York, and only in the state of New York, the primary criterion determining whether a given institution is a museum is its intention to serve an educational function.
+We had that intention, and then they denied us status as a regular 501 C-3.
+We had to become something else that reflected us as a museum.

 When the Gallery opened its doors in 1995, our application was pending.
-It was kind of jumping the gun to say that we were a not-for-profit.
+It was jumping the gun to say that we were a not-for-profit.
 When the application came back, we were given the status of a museum.
 I was upset.
 I wanted to fight it because jazz is living music, and it has a future.
 It does not have to collapse into a bunch of repertory presentations.
 Young musicians are revitalizing it, so why would I want to have an identity as a museum?
 Joe said, “You can do that, but it will cost you a lot of money, it will take a long time, and, in the end, you will lose.
 Go with it, and we’ll do a revision that will allow you to be both a museum and you will be chartered, and then we’ll modulate that, and you will also become a 501 C-3.
 The charter finally came through in May of 1997.
 Nothing made me happier other than when I finished my dissertation process and was granted a Ph.D.
 Degree and all the work I did to get the Gallery off the ground had gotten somewhere and received some recognition in articles in the paper and international jazz art competition and things, but our grade had not come through; we were still pending.

 TP: Is Jazz Art a viable category?